Course Listing

 Course Description:

-This course introduces students to some of the most important legal systems in the world, with a particular emphasis on Asia.
-Systems that are explored include the civil law in particular, as well as Islamic law, Chinese law, the law of Southeast Asian jurisdictions and transnational law.
-Exploration focuses largely on the institutional and intellectual structure of these systems both individually and in comparison, and will also use examples and case studies to illustrate aspects of the systems discussed.
-The course gives students sufficient insight into these systems to facilitate effective autonomous research and a basic familiarity with the systems that should prove useful in later professional life.
+This course introduces students to some of the most important legal systems in Asia, including the civil law, Islamic law, Chinese law, the law of Southeast Asian jurisdictions, and transnational law.
+The first part focuses on the institutional and intellectual structures of these systems both individually and in comparison, as well as comparative legal methodologies, legal pluralism, and legal transplants.
+In the second part of the course the students will be briefly introduced to Indonesian contract law, Chinese property law and Chinese corporate law.
+Case studies will illustrate aspects of the systems to facilitate effective and autonomous research for later professional life.

 Co-teacher(s): NA